joshreid1/nf-cavalier_dev/README.md

 * Set parameter `vcfanno_clinvar`
 ### GnomAD 4.1
 * The joint callset is available [here](https://gnomad.broadinstitute.org/data#v4-joint-freq-stats)
-* Individual VCFs need to be downloaded and merged into a single file, and indexed (can be done with bcftools)
+* Chromosomal VCFs need to be downloaded, merged into a single file, and indexed (this can be done with `bcftools`)
-* Extracting only required annotations -  AC, AF, fafmax_faf95_max, nhomalt - will reduce file size massively
+* Extracting only required annotations -  AC, AF, fafmax_faf95_max, nhomalt - will reduce file size massively (`bcftools annotate -x`)
 * Set parameter `vcfanno_gnomad`
 ### VEP Plugins
 * Cavalier makes use of VEP plugins, see the following links for details on how to download: